Miklós Küzmics

-Miklós Küzmics (Slovene: Mikloš Küzmič; September 15, 1737 – April 11, 1804) was a Hungarian Slovene writer and translator.
+Miklós Küzmics (Slovene: Mikloš Küzmič; September 15, 1737 – April 11, 1804) was a Hungarian Slovene priest, writer and translator.

 Biography

 Küzmics was born in Dolnji Slaveči and died in Kančevci.
 His parents were János and Erzsébet Küsmics [sic].
 He was trained as a school supervisor for the Slovene Catholic schools in Prekmurje.

+He was ordained as a parish priest in 1763 and served in Felsőszentbenedek until his death.

-Miklós Küzmics wrote the first bilingual textbook for the Hungarian Slovenes, entitled ABC knizsica narodni soul haszek (Elementary School Primer), which he translated from German into Hungarian and Slovene.
+Küzmics wrote the first bilingual textbook for the Hungarian Slovenes, entitled ABC knizsica narodni soul haszek (Elementary School Primer), which he translated from German into Hungarian and Slovene.
 This booklet, which contained the first Slovene-Hungarian dictionary, appeared in Buda in 1790.

 He also translated the four Gospels into Prekmurje Slovene.
 The book was printed in 1804 in Szombathely as Szvéti Evangyeliomi.

+A memorial plaque is set in the wall of the Church of St Benedict in Panovci.

 Although they had the same surname, Miklós Küzmics was not related to István Küzmics, the most important Protestant writer and educator of the Hungarian Slovenes in Prekmurje.